sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/esri-basemap-gallery/esri-basemap-gallery.md

+# Basemap gallery

+## Introduction

-The basemap-gallery shows a list of all available basemaps.
+The basemap gallery shows a list of all available basemaps and lets your users change the basemap with a simple click.

-> _Note:_ In order to work, the basemap-gallery depends on a [MapView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html) or on a [SceneView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html).
-> You can get the MapView/SceneView from the `<sbb-esri-web-map></sbb-esri-web-map>` / `<sbb-esri-web-scene></sbb-esri-web-scene>` component using Element Reference.
+_Note: In order to work, the basemap gallery component depends on a [MapView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-MapView.html) or on a [SceneView](https://developers.arcgis.com/javascript/latest/api-reference/esri-views-SceneView.html).
+You can get the MapView/SceneView from the `sbb-esri-web-map` or `sbb-esri-web-scene` component using Element Reference._

-### Basemap-gallery for WebMaps
+## Basemap gallery for WebMaps

-_my-map-with-layerlist.component.html_
+Here's a simple example of how to use the basemap gallery in code, together with a web map.

+_my-map-with-layerlist.component.html_:

 ```html
 <sbb-esri-web-map [portalItem]="'e691172598f04ea8881cd2a4adaa45ba'" #webMap></sbb-esri-web-map>